kevinwlu/dsd/Nexys-A7/Lab-6/README.md

 * 2019-11-15 pull request by Peter Ho with the 800x600@60Hz support for 100MHz clock

-### 1. Create a new RTL project Pong in Vivado Quick Start
+### 1. Create a new RTL project pong in Vivado Quick Start

 * Create six new source files of file type VHDL called clk_wiz_0, clk_wiz_0_clk_wiz, vga_sync, bat_n_ball, adc_if, and pong